-Join Taz Tally for an in-depth discussion in this video How to use the exercise files, part of Customize Photoshop: A Practical Approach.
+Join Taz Tally for an in-depth discussion in this video How to use the exercise files, part of Photoshop: Customization.

 - [Voiceover] Before we actually get started on performing projects, just wanted to chat with you for a minute about exercise files.
 You can use your own images, your own Photoshop images throughout this course no problem.
 If you've downloaded the exercise files from the lynda.com website, then you can just maybe put that exercise file folder on your desktop.
 Then you can just double-click on it, and inside for this particular course, you'll find four folders, each one corresponding to the exercise files for each of the four chapters.
 Then you can navigate through, like, for instance, the first movie.
 You'll see the file called Skilak Sunset.